 5. Night work

-The 4-day week: the revolution?
+The 4-day workweek: a revolution?

 Implementation of the 4-day week